bockp/Edge-Detection-project/edge.md

 **Fig.17: Result of the benchmark of Canny Edge Detector plugin on 8-bit and RGB images, for both execution time and memory load**

+The mean obtained by the benchmark for the JVM memory load and the time consumption are the same for the RGB and the 8-bits picture with respectively 51 MB and 205 ms, but the distribution of the data is not spread in the same way between the two sides of the median for the execution time.
+The data does not follow the Normal Distribution, and the Kruskal-Wallis test shows a significant difference only for the time consumption, with a p-value of 1e-04 against 0,49.

 # Discussion

 ## Qualitative Comparison

 As can be seen in the above examples [Fig.5-12], the quality of the edge detection process depends a lot on which algorithm is used, and with what parameters.
-The outputs of all functions show us that the strong contours, corresponding to the hat, the face and the hair are well identified, while the contours of the details, like the hat's feathers are often not detected.
+The outputs of all functions show us that the strong contours, corresponding to the hat, the face and the hair are well identified, while the contours of the details, like the hat's feathers are often not detected (at least not with the range of parameter values used here).

 For the Sobel algorithm, the edges are outlined correctly, though it also outlines noise (shadows, changes in color) as edges.

 The Laplacian based algorithms, on the other hand, give an output with a lower amount of misidentified noise if configured properly, although they do not identify all of the edges.
 As can be seen in the difference of output between the Log\_filter plugin [Fig.8 Image 5-6], which detects most edges without noise in the result, but misses out on edges which were blurred in the original image and the FeatureJ implementation [Fig.6 Image 3], that creates an output image that identifies edges everywhere in the image, leading to an output image that is hard to compare with the original image.
-This error on the part of the FeatureJ implementation is most likely due the absence of thresholding, leading to the identification of very small variations in pixel values as indicative of an edge, whereas they are probably due to noise.
+This error on the part of the FeatureJ implementation is most likely due the absence of thresholding, leading to the identification of very small variations in pixel values as indicative of an edge, whereas they are probably due to noise or color and light variations.

-We must note that comparing these two results is difficult because the parameters provided to the user for the computation are not the same, except for the gaussian standard deviation.
+We must note that comparing these two results is difficult because the parameters that the user can choose for the computation are not the same, except for the gaussian standard deviation.
 The results optimization is also different : while the FeatureJ plugin stops at the detection of the zero-crossings, the Log\_Filter uses an additional DoG filtering as a threshold on the LoG output.

 The two Canny implementations [Fig.10] give a better result than both the Sobel implementation, because they are less sensible to noise, and the LoG implementation, because they detect the real edges more accurately.
-They are not perfect, and miss edges where the pixel values do not vary sharply on each side, and create edges in the presence of differences due to lighting.
+They are not perfect, and miss edges where the pixel values do not vary sharply on each side, create edges in the presence of differences due to lighting, and create disrupted edges.
 All in all, the 2 Canny implementations give nearly identical results, though the FeatureJ implementation detects more continuous edges than the Canny Edge Detector.
 However Canny Edge Detector can process RGB images contrarly to the other plugins.

 ## Performance Comparison